Tracy Grammer Press

-TRACY GRAMMER rose to acclaim as half of the "postmodern, mythic American folk" duo, Dave Carter & Tracy Grammer.
+Tracy Grammer rose to acclaim as half of the "postmodern, mythic American folk" duo, Dave Carter & Tracy Grammer.
 From 1998-2001, the duo released three internationally celebrated, folk chart-topping albums featuring Carter's mytho-poetic Americana songcraft and in 2002, toured with Joan Baez, both as featured artists and Baez's band members.
-Called “the new voice of modern folk music,” the duo was clearly in its ascendancy when in July 2002, Carter suffered a fatal heart attack while the duo was on tour.
+Called “the new voice of modern folk music,” the duo was clearly in its ascendancy when in July 2002, Carter suffered a fatal heart attack mid-tour.
 He was 49; Grammer, 34.

 Grammer tours the United States and Canada regularly, and has traveled to Europe and Japan.
 She holds the record for the most consecutive appearances at the Falcon Ridge Folk Festival ~ a lucky 13.
 She performs in a variety of configurations -- solo, duo, trio, and full band -- with Jim Henry (Mary Chapin Carpenter, Burns Sisters, Susan Werner), Rob Schnell (Glim Dropper, Christine Havrilla), Tom Hampton (Marshall Tucker Band, Poco), and David Chalfant (Nields) rounding out her ensembles.

 In addition to touring, Grammer is the director of the Dave Carter Legacy Project.
 Her publishing company, Tracy Grammer Music, administers licenses for Carter's catalog of music.
-She is working on a memoir about her time with Dave Carter.
+She is working on a memoir about her journey with, and beyond, Dave Carter.
 Tracy lives in Greenfield, Massachusetts with her beloved Miss Kitty.

 dave carter & tracy grammer: